MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-TransportConfig.md

 ```

 ### -InternalDsnMaxMessageAttachSize
-!!!
-Exchange Server 2010

-The InternalDsnMaxMessageAttachSize parameter specifies the maximum size of the original message that generated an internal DSN message.
-If the original message exceeds this size, only the headers of the original message are included in the DSN message.
-The default value is 10 MB.
-When you enter a value, qualify the value with one of the following units:

-- B (bytes)

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-Unqualified values are treated as bytes.
-The valid input range for this parameter is from 0 through 2147483647 bytes.
-If you specify a value of 0, only the original message headers are included in the internal DSN message.

-!!!
-Exchange Server 2013

-The InternalDsnMaxMessageAttachSize parameter specifies the maximum size of the original message that generated an internal DSN message.
-If the original message exceeds this size, only the headers of the original message are included in the DSN message.
-The default value is 10 MB.

-When you enter a value, qualify the value with one of the following units:

-- B (bytes)

-- KB (kilobytes)

-- MB (megabytes)

-- GB (gigabytes)

-- TB (terabytes)

-Unqualified values are treated as bytes.

-The valid input range for this parameter is from 0 through 2147483647 bytes.
-If you specify a value of 0, only the original message headers are included in the internal DSN message.

-!!!
-Exchange Server 2016, Exchange Online

 The InternalDsnMaxMessageAttachSize parameter specifies the maximum size of the original message that generated an internal DSN message.
 If the original message exceeds this size, only the headers of the original message are included in the DSN message.
 The default value is 10 MB.

 When you enter a value, qualify the value with one of the following units: